jonathaneeckhout/jdungeon3d/design/GameMechanics.md

 ### Types of Skills
 There are different types of skills available to players:

-* **Instant Skills:** These skills activate instantly on a target chosen automatically (which may the the user itself and/or certain nearby creatures), providing immediate effects.
+* **Instant Skills:** These skills activate instantly with an immediate effect.
-* **Active Skills:** Same as "instant", but they have a brief time after activation that prevents the user from performing other actions (usually occupied by an animation).
+* **Active Skills:** These have a brief time after activation that prevents the user from performing other actions (usually occupied by an animation).
 Active skills cannot be interrupted even if their animation were to be stopped for any reason.
 * **Cast Time Skills:** Upon usage, the player becomes unable to perform other actions, sometimes even becoming unable to move.
 After a timer, the skill activates.
 These may be interrupted by other creatures or the user itself.
-* **Targeted Skills:** Certain skills require the player to aim at a specific spot using the mouse, allowing for strategic placement and execution.

 ### Skill Mechanics

+* **Targeting:** Skills have different targeting requirements for being activated.
+Some acquire targets automatically and can be activated at any time (some may require a valid target to be present), while others may require a specific creature to be selected.
+Additionally, some allow manually aiming at a spot in the ground instead of at creatures.
 * **Energy Cost:** Performing a skill may cost energy, which must be managed to ensure the player can continue to use their abilities effectively during combat.
 * **Cooldowns:** After using a certain skill, there may be a cooldown period during which the skill cannot be used again.
 This requires players to strategically plan their skill usage to maximize effectiveness and maintain a tactical advantage in combat.
 * **Skill Selection:** Players can only select a limited number of 8 skills for each combat situation.
 This means that players must choose wisely to ensure they have the correct combination of skills for each specific encounter.
 Proper skill selection can greatly influence the outcome of a battle, encouraging strategic thinking and preparation.
 Skills may be changed in any safe zone.